Pegasus Awards FAQ

 1 The Nominating System

-Brainstorming Poll; so that you have the opportunity to submit an opinion
+Brainstorming Poll.
+This allowed anyone in the international filk community the opportunity to submit an opinion

-To allow time for the polling, the schedule as to when the Nominating and Final Ballots are distributed has been tightened up somewhat:
+To allow time for the polling, the schedule as to when the Nominating and Final Ballots are distributed was altered.

-OVFF didn't feel that this would be much of a problem, as 90% of the ballots have traditionally come in within the last week.
+As you can see, the Nominating and Final Ballot phases were pretty drastically shortened to allow time for the Brainstorming Poll.
+The Pegasus Committee didn't feel that this would be much of a problem, as 90% of the ballots have traditionally been received within the last week or two that the ballot was open.

 2 Are commercially released songs, by non filkers, eligible for Pegasus awards?